- 4 oz rice noodles, 2 mm wide

 Note: If you eat eggs, you can add 2 eggs to this recipe.

-Soak rice noodles in room temperature water for 1 hour or until they turn white.
+- Soak rice noodles in room temperature water for 1 hour or until they turn white.
 Drain and set aside.
-You can soak the noodles in advance, drain, and keep in a sealed container in the fridge until ready to use.
+You can soak the noodles in advance, drain, and keep in a sealed container in the fridge until ready to use, up to 2-3 days.

-Make the sauce: Add tao jiew to a small bowl and mash roughly with a fork to break up the soybeans (if using miso, place in a small bowl it with 1 Tbsp of water and stir to loosen the paste.)
+- Make the sauce: Add tao jiew to a small bowl and mash roughly with a fork to break up the soybeans (if using miso or doenjang, place in a small bowl it with 1 Tbsp of water and stir to loosen the paste.)
 Add all remaining sauce ingredients and stir to mix.